haiyanglou/Laravel_Simple_Blog/readme.md

    sidebar.blade.php -- contents in sidebar

-   index.blade.php -- contents of articles
+   content.blade.php -- contents of articles
    *Personalize this step

    **************